Quasi-isometric rigidity for graphs of virtually free groups with two-ended edge groups: Introduction

 where $n,m \geq 2$ and $w_1,w_2 \in \mathbb{F}_m \cup \mathbb{F}_n$ are suitably random/generic elements that are not proper powers.
 If a finitely generated group $G'$ is quasi-isometric to $G$, then $G'$ is abstractly commensurable to $G$. \end{thm}

-For the HNN extension, if $w_1$ is conjugate to $w_2$ or $w_2^{-1}$ then $G$ is hyperbolic relative to $\langle w_1,t\rangle$ - which is isomorphic to either $\mathbb{Z}^2$ or the Klein bottle group (and the latter has an index two $\mathbb{Z}^2$ subgroup).
+For the HNN extension, if $g^{-1}w_1g\in\{w_2,w_2^{-1}\}$ for some $g\in G$, then $G$ is hyperbolic relative to $\langle w_1,gt\rangle$ -- which is isomorphic to either $\mathbb{Z}^2$ or the Klein bottle group (and the latter has an index two $\mathbb{Z}^2$ subgroup).
 Otherwise $G$ is hyperbolic; and the amalgamation is always hyperbolic.
 When we say that $w_1$ and $w_2$ are suitably random, what we really mean is that the induced line patterns on the vertex groups $\mathbb{F}_n$ and $\mathbb{F}_m$ are rigid, see Section~\ref{Riglinesec} for more about rigid line patterns, and Remark~\ref{rem:random} for a simple sufficient condition (which justifies the use of the word random).
 Theorem \ref{thm:sample} follows from our more general Theorem \ref{thm:main} and Example \ref{exmp:Cbullet}.

 In his seminal essay, Gromov introduced a program for understanding finitely generated groups up to quasi-isometry~\cite{Gromov87}.
 If $G$ is a finitely presented group with finite generating set $S$, then the induced path metric on the associated Cayley graph $\Cay(G,S)$ is the \emph{word metric} on $G$.
 Different finite generating sets give distinct word metrics, but up to the equivalence relation given by \emph{quasi-isometry} these metrics are all equivalent (see Section \ref{sec:quasi-isometries} for the definition of quasi-isometry).
 The set of quasi-isometries of $G$ up to Hausdorff equivalence forms the \emph{quasi-isometry group} of $G$, denoted $\mathscr{G} := \mathcal{QI}(G)$ (see \cite[Remark 5.1.12]{Loeh17} for a discussion of why we consider equivalence classes).
 Note that a quasi-isometry $\psi: G \rightarrow G'$ induces an isomorphism of the quasi-isometry groups given by $[f]\mapsto[\psi f \psi^{-1}]$ (where $\psi^{-1}$ is any quasi-inverse to $\psi$).